sandeepmishratech/waterfogSW.github.io/_pages/about.md

 ---
-title: "waterfogSW.github.io introduction"
+title: "Github blog introduction"
 permalink: /about/
 layout: single
 ---

-This blog records what I've developed and studied Thank you for visiting my github blog
+This blog records what I've developed and studied
+Thank you for visiting my github blog